nxp-imx/imx-smw/Documentations/API/source/config_file_howto.rst

            HASH_ALGO_VALUES=SHA256;
        [SECURITY_OPERATION]
            GENERATE_KEY;
-           /* HSM is the default Secure Subsystem for HASH */ DEFAULT;
            /* Only AES and DES algorithms are supported */ KEY_TYPE_VALUES=AES:DES;
            /* AES key size allowed is between 128 bits and 256 bits */